jp7677/dxvk-nvapi/README.md

 ## Requirements

 This implementation is supposed to be used on Linux using Wine or derivatives like Proton.
-It uses several DXVK extension points, thus using DXVK (D3D11 and DXGI) is a requirements.
+It uses several DXVK extension points, thus using DXVK (D3D11 and DXGI) is a requirement.
 Using Wine's D3D11 or DXGI will fail.
-Usage of NVAPI-DXVK is not restricted to NVIDIA-GPU's, no specific NVIDIA hardware features are needed.
+Usage of DXVK-NVAPI is not restricted to NVIDIA GPUs, no specific NVIDIA hardware features are needed.

-When available, NVAPI-DXVK uses NVIDIA's NVML management library to query temperature, utilization and others for NVIDIA GPU's.
+When available, DXVK-NVAPI uses NVIDIA's NVML management library to query temperature, utilization and others for NVIDIA GPUs.
 See [wine-nvml](https://github.com/Saancreed/wine-nvml) how to add NVML support to Wine/Proton.

 ## How to build